smartin015/makerhouse_network/README.md

 * A USB 3 NVMe M.2 SSD enclosure (such as [this one](https://www.amazon.com/gp/product/B07MNFH1PX))
 * An NVMe M.2 SSD (I picked [this 256GB one](https://www.amazon.com/gp/product/B07ZGK3K4V))

+You will also likely need an SD card image to flash a "USB boot" bootloader to your raspberry pi's.
+This will only be needed for initial setup - it will not be used after the pi's boot via SSD.

 Before continuing on:

 1. Connect your switch to power and the LAN